-Christine is a partner in the Court of Protection team and specialises in Deputyships for individuals affected by catastrophic injuries.
+Christine is a partner and Head of the Mental Capacity & Deputyship department.
+Christine specialises in Deputyships for individuals affected by catastrophic injuries.
 She makes a wide range of applications to the court covering Statutory Wills, Trustee and gift applications.

 Christine is skilled at all aspects of Court of Protection work and experienced in drafting documents including trust deeds and powers of attorney.

 "Christine Dyson is very willing to undertake difficult conversations in a calm and constructive way.
 Works brilliantly as part of a team for the client’s overall care." - Legal 500, 2023

 Christine is an experienced trainer on issues surrounding the Mental Capacity Act.
 She is keen to share her knowledge of the legal implications of lack of capacity with different support professionals including doctors and social workers.